 Zoom has taken off over the recent months growing from 10 million to 300 million users.
 Zoom shares the same purpose, features, and functions as Skype and is an excellent alternative for business communication.
 That said, there is a significant price difference.

 Another alternative to both Zoom and Skype is Microsoft Teams!
-I've been very impressed by this tool during the Coronavirus lockdown as my wife, and I have been using to work from home quite a bit.
+I’ve been very impressed by this tool during the Coronavirus lockdown as my wife, and I have been using it to work from home quite a bit.

 Selling & Financial Tools For Freelancers

 The Wave App is a fantastic award-winning financial software for entrepreneurs and freelancers.
 You can use it to create and send invoices in a variety of currencies (free), track profits and losses (free), and even accept credit and debit card payments (pay-per-use).

 I’ve been using Wave in my own business for the past few years and I love it.

 I don’t need to explain to you what PayPal is.
 However because PayPal has been around for as long as we all know, it’s one of the most trusted platforms for sending and accepting payments online.

 The perfect tool if you’re setting up a WooCommerce website for selling digital or physical goods and want to accept online payments via credit card.

 I discovered Payhip back in 2017 and I’ve been in love with this platform ever since.
 If you’re looking for an easy way to host and sell your digital products, such as eBooks, courses, etc. Payhip is a simple-to-use and affordable solution.